What is a “traditional” burial?

 The concept of “traditional” burial has evolved over time.
 Earlier in America’s history, the family cared for the body after death, wrapped it in a shroud or placed it in simple wooden coffin, and buried it at home or in a nearby cemetery.
 Today, for most Americans, it is considered “traditional” to use a funeral home, embalm the body, and bury it in a casket and vault in a public cemetery.
 But few of these traditional elements are required by law, and families do have a wide range of choices.

 Must I use a funeral home?

 In the majority of states, a family, community or religious group can handle a death without hiring a funeral director.
-You can do everything on your own or hire a home funeral consultant or death midwife to assist.
+You can do everything on your own or hire a home funeral guide or end-of-life doula to assist.
 You can prepare the body for burial, acquire the necessary paperwork, hold a vigil or service, and transport the body to the burial site.
-Ten states, however, require the use of a funeral director: Alabama, Connecticut, Illinois, Indiana, Iowa, Louisiana, Michigan, Nebraska, New Jersey, and New York.
+Nine states, however, require the use of a funeral director: Connecticut, Illinois, Indiana, Iowa, Louisiana, Michigan, Nebraska, New Jersey, and New York.
 For advice in those states, write firstname.lastname@example.org.

 Is embalming required?

 Embalming is rarely required by law.
 While it can be useful in some situations (for example, a long period between death and viewing), no state requires it when burial or cremation will take place within two days, and in most states, refrigeration is a viable alternative.
 Though it is never a legal requirement for viewing a body, many funeral homes insist on embalming before an open casket viewing or funeral.